What is remedial massage?

 WorkSafe's expectations for the delivery of remedial massage services

-WorkSafe expects that all speech pathologists providing services to workers as part of the Victorian Workers' Compensation Scheme integrate the principles of the Clinical framework for the delivery of health services to injured workers (Clinical Framework) into their daily practice.
+WorkSafe expects that all remedial massage service providers providing services to workers as part of the Victorian Workers' Compensation Scheme integrate the principles of the Clinical framework for the delivery of health services to injured workers (Clinical Framework) into their daily practice.

 The Clinical Framework is based on the following principles:

 - A biopsychosocial approach is essential for the management of pain.

 - Treatment must focus on empowering the worker to manager their injury.

 - Treatment goals must be functional and focused on return to work.